ajheller/adt_evaluation/README.md

 I've struggled with the question of how to represent vectors and arrays that are a collection of vectors.
-By linear algebra convention, vectors in an N-dimensional space are written as 1xN column vectors, often written in inline text as [x y z]^T (the transpose of a row vector).
+By linear algebra convention, vectors in an N-dimensional space are written as Nx1 column vectors, for 3-D often written in inline text as [x y z]^T (the transpose of a row vector).

 Hence, a collection of M 3D coordinates is written as an [3 x M]